Sam-Blesswin/Expense_Tracker/README.md

 ## Derived / Computed State

 the concept of "derived" state refers to creating new pieces of data or state in a component that are calculated based on existing data or props.
 Don't need to maintain unncessary state when a data can be computed from other state.

+## key

+key in react component is essential for efficient list rendering, enabling React to identify and update individual list items with minimal DOM manipulation.
+It ensures correct state preservation during re-renders and prevents unnecessary rendering of unchanged components.
+Using a unique and stable identifier as the `key`, such as an item's ID, is crucial for its effectiveness.